 October 2018: Navigate on Autopilot Video

-One of the most self driving-like features that current customers with Enhanced Autopilot or Full Self-Driving can take advantage of is Navigate on Autopilot.
-This impressive features, show above, allows users who set a destination that travels on closed-access highways or freeways to let the car fully drive itself from on-ramp to off-ramp, including lane changes.
+One of the most self-driving-like features that current customers with Enhanced Autopilot or Full Self-Driving can take advantage of is Navigate on Autopilot.
+This impressive feature, shown above, allows users who set a destination that travels on closed-access highways or freeways to let the car fully drive itself from on-ramp to off-ramp, including lane changes.
 When the video was made above, users still had to confirm lanes changes, but now, with the most recent software updates, this is no longer required.

 April 2019: Full Self-Driving Demo Video

-During the impressive Autonomy Day where Tesla went into great detail on its Autopilot and Full Self-Driving progress, it release the video above using a Model 3 with development software to showcase just how close the software is to being ‘feature complete’ by the end of 2019, as promised by Elon Musk.
+During the impressive Autonomy Day where Tesla went into great detail on its Autopilot and Full Self-Driving progress, it released the video above using a Model 3 with development software to showcase just how close the software is to being ‘feature complete’ by the end of 2019, as promised by Elon Musk.
 Again, Tesla did not meet this deadline, of course.

 Interested in Tesla Autopilot?
 Dig in a bit more here: